跳到主要内容

 Setup development environment

-For this guide we will rely on Blueprint SDK and Node.js/TypeScript stack for writing wrappers, tests and deployments scripts for your smart contract, because its provides easiest, ready to use environment for smart contracts developing.
+For this guide, we will rely on the Blueprint SDK and Node.js/TypeScript stack for writing wrappers, tests, and deployment scripts for your smart contract, as it provides the easiest, ready-to-use environment for smart contract development.

 信息

-Using native instruments and language-dependent SDK's for smart contract development covered in more advanced sections here:
+Using native tools and language-dependent SDKs for smart contract development is covered in more advanced sections here:

-First, visit installation page and execute download commands in PowerShell or Bash corresponding to your operating system Windows/Linux.
+First, visit the installation page and execute the download commands in PowerShell or Bash corresponding to your operating system (Windows/Linux).

-Check that npm and node installed by executing following command:
+Check that npm and node are installed by executing the following command:

 npm -v